 Migrating your company into online expanses is a must-have for running a successful business these days.
-Top companies all around the World, starting from New York and ending with Tokyo, are perfectly aware that to survive this crisis, they need a good website.
+Top companies listed in this article all around the World, starting from New York and ending with Tokyo, are perfectly aware that to survive this crisis, they need a good website.
 And even if they already have a website, still it is no time to get too comfortable, since it should be regularly updated and improved to meet the current requirements and most importantly continually changing market.
 For this and for much more, they need to hire website designer.

 Without doubt, finding the right person for your beloved brand can be a real challenge; still, it is not insurmountable.
 Follow our guide that turns this quest into a child's play by de-mystifying the process of hiring web designer.
 We will reveal 6 popular mistakes that you should avoid in order to find and hire the best web designer ever.

 6 Popular Mistakes that People Made When Hiring Web Designer

 1. Do Not Have a Goal